 - Biological conversion to produce liquid and gaseous fuels

 Thermochemical conversion of biomass includes pyrolysis and gasification.
-Both are thermal decomposition processes in which biomass feedstock materials are heated in closed, pressurized vessels called gassifiers at high temperatures.
-They mainly differ in the process temperatures and amount of oxygen present during the conversion process.
+Both processes are thermal decomposition processes wherein biomass feedstock materials are heated in closed, pressurized vessels called gassifiers at high temperatures.
+The processes mainly differ in the temperatures and in the amount of oxygen present during conversion.

 - Hydrotreating is used to process bio-oil (produced by fast pyrolysis) with hydrogen under elevated temperatures and pressures in the presence of a catalyst to produce renewable diesel, renewable gasoline, and renewable jet fuel.

-A chemical conversion process known as transesterification is used for converting vegetable oils, animal fats, and greases into fatty acid methyl esters (FAME), which are used to produce biodiesel.
+A chemical conversion process known as transesterification is used for converting vegetable oils, animal fats, and greases into fatty acid methyl esters (FAME) to produce biodiesel.

-Biological conversion includes fermentation to convert biomass into ethanol and anaerobic digestion to produce renewable natural gas.
+Biological conversion of biomass includes fermentation to make ethanol and anaerobic digestion to produce biogas.
 Ethanol is used as a vehicle fuel.
-Renewable natural gas—also called biogas or biomethane—is produced in anaerobic digesters at sewage treatment plants and at dairy and livestock operations.
+Biogas, also called biomethane or renewable natural gas, is produced in anaerobic digesters at sewage treatment plants and at dairy and livestock operations.
 It also forms in and may be captured from solid waste landfills.
 Properly treated renewable natural gas has the same uses as fossil fuel natural gas.

 Researchers are working on ways to improve these methods and to develop other ways to convert and use more biomass for energy.

-The industrial and transportation sectors account for the largest amounts, in terms of energy content, and largest percentage shares of total annual U.S. biomass consumption.
+The industrial sector accounted for the most, in terms of energy content and percentage share, of total annual U.S. biomass consumption in 2022.
 The wood products and paper industries use biomass in combined heat and power plants for process heat and to generate electricity for their own use.
-Liquid biofuels account for most of the transportation sector's biomass consumption.

 The residential and commercial sectors use firewood and wood pellets for heating.
 The commercial sector also consumes, and in some cases, sells renewable natural gas produced at municipal sewage treatment facilities and at waste landfills.

-The United States is net exporter of biomass energy
+The United States is a net exporter of biomass energy

 Densified biomass fuels (wood pellets and other densified biomass fuels) have become a U.S. export commodity in recent years.
-In 2021, the United States exported about 8 million tons of wood fuel pellets (see Table 8).
+In 2022, the United States exported about 8.8 million tons of wood fuel pellets (Table 8).